 It’s one of the main lessons of Buddhism: Mara (demons / attachments) can be conquered with mindfulness.

-Pure consciousness was the weapon with which to defeat Mara.
+Pure consciousness was the weapon with which Buddha defeated Mara.

 And it remains the same today.

-If you want to be free in life you have to let go of all the things you’re clinging on to.
-Letting go of those things is one of the best ways to quiet your mind.
+If you want to be free in life, you have to let go of all the things you’re clinging on to.
+You have just to accept things the way they are.

-When you observe your temptations, your desires, your anger, and other mental states with pure consciousness they will lose all power over you.
+When you observe your temptations, your desires, your anger, and other mental states with pure consciousness, you gain power over them.